 A new clause making it clear what cover will be provided for cyber losses will be added to the minimum terms and conditions of law firms’ professional indemnity insurance (PII) policies.

-We have drawn up the addition working closely with both the legal profession and insurers, and it has been submitted to the Legal Services Board (LSB) for final approval.
-If agreed, it should be in place for any insurance renewals from early 2022 onwards.
+We have drawn up the addition working closely with both the legal profession and insurers.
+The LSB have now approved these amendments and we expect these to be in place for renewals by the end of 2021.

 We proposed the additional clause following the Prudential Regulation Authority and Lloyd’s of London asking insurers across the UK to make sure they focus on losses arising from cybercrime in all policies, including those written for law firms.